-Home > Wellness Resources > Health Library > Thumb-Sucking
+Home > Be Healthy > Health Library > Thumb-Sucking

-in babies and young children.
+Thumb-sucking is normal in babies and young children.
 Most babies and toddlers suck their thumbs.
-They may also suck on their fingers, hands, or items such as
+They may also suck on their fingers, hands, or items such as pacifiers.

 Little by little, most children stop on their own at age 3 to 6 years.

-experts recommend ignoring thumb-sucking in a child who is preschool age or
+Many experts recommend ignoring thumb-sucking in a child who is preschool age or younger.

 Children who suck their thumbs may need treatment when they: